InstituteforDiseaseModeling/idmtools/idmtools_local_runner/README.md

     │   ├── ui                    <- Web UI for idmtool_local
     ├── docker-compose.yml        <- Docker-compose file for the local service
-    ├── Dockerfile                <- Dockfile for both Development and Production ├── requirements.txt          <- Python requirements for fopr the idmtools_local_runner
+    ├── Dockerfile                <- Dockfile for both Development and Production ├── requirements.txt          <- Python requirements for fopr the idmtools_local_runner.
+This ONLY specifies client requirements
     ├── setup.py                  <- Python setup file with dependencies
     └── README.md                 <- The top-level README for developers using this project.